 - Wash the inside of the kettle with soapy water and rinse.
 NEVER SUBMERGE THE KETTLE IN WATER OR OTHER LIQUIDS.

-- Do not place in a dishwasher.
+- Do not place it in a dishwasher.
 Neither base nor kettle is dishwasher safe and both include electrical components that could become damaged.

-• Wipe the exterior of the kettle and base with a damp cloth or sponge and allow it to dry.
+- Wipe the exterior of the kettle and base with a damp cloth or sponge (damp with water or an all-purpose cleaner) and allow it to dry.
 Do not use abrasive soaps, cleansers, or scouring pads on any part of the kettle as it may damage the finish.

 Cleaning mineral deposits